Roasted on one sheet pan, salmon with tomatoes and fennel is joined by shallots, garlic, capers, dill, and Dijon for an exciting flavorful entrée.

 - Dijon Mustard: Creamy and zippy, Dijon pulls the sauce together.

-Accompany your dinner with a loaf of crusty bread with some Italian bread dipping oil and a simple salad with homemade vinaigrette, if desired.
-Try a merlot with this salmon dinner — it pairs perfectly with the tomatoes and fennel.
+Accompany your dinner with a loaf of crusty bread with Italian bread dipping oil and a simple salad with homemade vinaigrette, if desired.
+Try a merlot with this salmon dinner.
+It pairs perfectly with the tomatoes and fennel.
 Enjoy!